Each graduate program has specific admissions requirements. Please make sure to review those for your program of

 All international applicants who were educated outside of the United States for their undergraduate and/or graduate degree must provide a course-by-course evaluation report (which should be inclusive of your official transcripts), showing grades for each course and overall GPA, provided by one of the agencies listed on the NACES website.

 English Language Proficiency Exams

 All international applicants must demonstrate their English language proficiency.
-This can be done by taking the IELTS or TOEFL exam or by enrolling in Manhattan College’s IELP program.
+This can be done by taking a DUOLINGO, IELTS or TOEFL exam or by enrolling in Manhattan College’s IELP program.

 Criteria for exempt applicants:

 If the applicant attended one academic year of study at a university or college in a country where English is the first official language (does not include IELP programs)

 If the applicant is currently enrolled at a U.S. institution and has completed a 100-level (or equivalent) English Composition course and at least 12 credit hours of 100-level (or equivalent) courses